fees -comm ass'n

 - collection costs and attorney fees incurred by the association in collecting an amount due from the owner (see Utah Code §§ 57-8a-301 & 306),

 - interest on an unpaid assessment or fine at the rate provided in Utah Code Subsection 15-1-1(2) or in the governing documents, if they provide a different rate (see Utah Code § 57-8a-301(3)),

 - the cost associated with reinstating a common utility service that the association terminated because the owner was delinquent, as provided in Utah Code § 57-8a-309 "Termination of a delinquent owner's rights."

-The law authorizes an association to adopt a rule that institutes a fee for:
+The law authorizes a board to adopt a rule that institutes a fee for: